voxel51/fiftyone/docs/getting_started/install.md

 ## Installing extra packages

-Note that you may want to install additional packages in the virtual environment (with `pip install` followed by the given package names):
+Various tutorials and guides that we provide on this site require additional packages in order to run.
+If you encounter a missing package, you will see helpful instructions on what you need to install.
+Or, you can preemptively install what you'll need by installing the following additional packages (via `pip`) in your virtual environment:

 -   `ipython` to follow along with interactive examples more easily
 -   `tensorflow` for examples requiring TensorFlow.
 The installation process